Carbonio Mobile#

 Setup Example

-Given two files, /tmp/quarantine_body.txt and /tmp/quarantine_body.html containing the French language plaintext and html message bodies and the support email address, the following command will set the quarantine message for the example.com domain without affecting other domains or users:
+Given two files, /tmp/quarantine_body.txt and /tmp/quarantine_body.html containing the French language plaintext and html message bodies and the support@example.com support email address, the following command will set the quarantine message for the example.com domain without affecting other domains or users:

 # carbonio mobile setABQMessage domain example.com quarantined fr from support@example.com body_plain_file /tmp/quarantine_body.txt body_html_file /tmp/quarantine_body.html``